dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 ### Using a specific EVM chain

-To use a specific EVM chain, specify the chain's ID in the `Chain` parameter:
+To use a specific EVM chain, specify the chain's ID in the `Chain` variant:

 ```
 dfx canister call evm_rpc --wallet $(dfx identity get-wallet) --with-cycles 600000000 request '(variant {Chain=0x1},"{\"jsonrpc\":\"2.0\",\"method\":\"eth_gasPrice\",\"params\":[],\"id\":1}",1000)'